Task backlog: How to manage and prioritize effectively

 "User Story Mapping: Discover the Whole Story, Build the Right Product"

-A practical guide to organizing product backlogs through visual mapping of user needs and value.
+A practical guide to organizing product backlogs through visual mapping of user needs, making prioritization decisions more grounded in actual user journeys.

 "Inspired: How to Create Tech Products Customers Love"